hail-is/hail/python/hail/docs/types.rst

 Constructing types can be done either by using the type objects and classes (prefixed by "t") or by parsing from strings.
-As an example, we will construct a :class:`.tstruct` in each fashion:
+As an example, we will construct a :class:`.tstruct` with each option:

 .. doctest::